martanto/DashVolcano/README.md

 Updated datasets can be downloaded directly from https://georoc.eu/georoc/new-start.asp, where they are grouped by tectonic settings.

 Here is an example:
 In the folder GeorocDataset, there is a folder named Complex_Volcanic_Settings_comp.
 It contains the file ETNA_SICILY.csv, which is, say, the file that you would like to update.
 On the left menu of  https://georoc.eu/georoc/new-start.asp, choose Locations, then Complex Volcanic Settings,then Download complete precompiled dataset.
-You will obtain 7 files: CENTRAL-NEW_YORK_KIMBERLITES.csv, OAXACA_MEXICO.csv, ETNA_SICILY.csv, POTIGUAR_BASIN.csv, FINGER_LAKES_FIELD_NEW_YORK.csv, USTICA_ISLAND_ITALY.csv, HYBLEAN_OR_IBLEAN_PLATEAU_SICILY.csv.
+You will obtain 7 files, whose names contain: CENTRAL-NEW_YORK_KIMBERLITES.csv, OAXACA_MEXICO.csv, ETNA_SICILY.csv, POTIGUAR_BASIN.csv, FINGER_LAKES_FIELD_NEW_YORK.csv, USTICA_ISLAND_ITALY.csv, HYBLEAN_OR_IBLEAN_PLATEAU_SICILY.csv.
 Each of these files will have a prefix, that serves as an identifier, and also contains a date, e.g. 2022-06-1VOFM5_ETNA_SICILY.csv.
 Just put 2022-06-1VOFM5_ETNA_SICILY.csv inside Complex_Volcanic_Settings_comp.
-The app will read the data by ignoring the prefix, and if there are several files, the most recent should be chosen.
+The app will read the data by ignoring the prefix if there is only version of the file, if there are several files, the most recent should be chosen.

 **I have my own datasets, I would like to add them, is it possible?**